It’s apt that I’m writing this on Valentines day as I just found out that Ubuntu wants to get to know me a little bit better.

-Or more specifically, your system.
+Or more specifically, my system.

-Yup; you’re forever the bridesmaid, I know.
+Yup; I’m forever the bridesmaid…

-Help Improve Ubuntu …By Doing Nothing
+You can Improve Ubuntu …By Doing Nothing?

-“We want to be able to focus our engineering efforts on the things that matter most to our users, and in order to do that we need to get some more data about sort of setups our users have and which software they are running on it,”
+“We want to be able to focus our engineering efforts on the things that matter most to our users, and in order to do that we need to get some more data about sort of setups our users have and which software they are running on it.”

 Since few (if any) users would choose to opt-in to share this sort of data, Canonical is making participation in the scheme entirely opt-out.